zhaoliang10500/Parallel-Computing/README.md

 # ECSE420 Parallel-Computing

 Parallel Computing coursework at McGill University.
 Parallelization is implemented by GPUs using CUDA.
-Code is written either in C or Python (using the Numba package to interface with CUDA).
+Code is written either in C (using the Numba package to interface with CUDA).

+## Lab 0 - Image processing
+Image processing by Rectification and Max Pooling

-## Lab 1 - Introduction
+## Lab 1 - Logic gate simulation
-Learning the basics of CUDA via parallel implementations of image rectification and max-pooling.

-## Lab 2 - Array Manipulation
+## Lab 2 - Signal processing and for a musical instrument simulation
-Parallel implementations of convolution and multiplication.

-## Lab 3 - Finite Element Grid
+## Lab 3 - Breadth-First Search (BFS)
-Parallelized simulation of the surface of a drum, using a grid of finite elements.

-## Project - Parallel Merge Sort
+## Project - Quantum Fourier Transform
-Parallel implementation of the merge sort.
-Measurement of speedup over standard recursive implementation for various parallelization parameters and input sizes.
+We implemented the Quantum Fourier Transform and analyzied its running time and and verified its correctness